Razke/p02-scoretracker/README.md

 <img src="https://i.imgur.com/8MklbL6.jpg" width="300" height="490">

+This project is about combining various ideas and skills we’ve been practicing throughout the course.
+They include:
+* Adding button code to your app
+* Updating views
+* Properly scoping variables
+* Finding views by their ID

 ## Resources used in this project

 * [What should be in my .gitignore for an Android Studio project](https://stackoverflow.com/a/17803964/8651044)